It’s difficult to write about myself, and not very interesting, but apparently every author website needs a bio, so…

 I was born in Silicon Valley when it was called the Santa Clara Valley, or more poetically, the Valley of Heart’s Delight, because it was a lovely, bucolic place known for its orchards and sleepy small towns.

-I had a boringly happy childhood in a middle class suburban family with my parents, who just celebrated their 70th wedding anniversary and my younger brother.
+I had a boringly happy childhood in a middle class suburban family with my parents, younger brother, assorted dogs, parakeets and white mice.
 My mother instilled in me a love of reading, and I sort of branched out from there into writing, although it took me awhile to get serious about it.

-We moved a lot…San Jose, Castro Valley, then to the Midwest…St. Louis and Chicago, then back to Los Angeles, then Atlanta, where my family remained and I continued on my peripatetic way to New Orleans and Houston, Denver, Atlanta again, Seattle, back to L.A. and finally to Santa Fe.
+We moved a lot…San Jose to Castro Valley, then to the Midwest…St. Louis and Chicago, then back to Los Angeles, then Atlanta, where my family remained and I continued on my peripatetic way to New Orleans and Houston, Denver, Atlanta again, Seattle, back to L.A. and finally to Santa Fe.

 My checkered college career encompassed numerous schools and involved changing my major a lot.
 When I finally graduated with a degree in journalism, I seemed doomed to drift from one job to another—journalist, substitute teacher, public relations for the phone company, public television, advertising, airline res agent, travel agent and baker, never quite getting it right.

-Finally during a period of enforced unemployment that followed a serious surgery, I decided on a whim to take a writing seminar at UC Irvine.
+Finally during a period of enforced unemployment that followed a serious surgery, I decided on a whim to take a creative non-fiction seminar at UC Irvine.
 It was like sitting down in an unfamiliar chair and finding it so comfortable you never want to get up.